2025 Turkish football betting scandal: Timeline

+October 2025

 The audit performed by the Turkish Football Federation, which was made public on October 27, 2025, reported widespread betting activity among referees, raising concerns about compliance with integrity rules.
 This audit included all 571 professional referees currently officiating in Turkey from every level of the sport.
-From this audit, it was revealed that 371, or 65%, of the active professional referees held registered betting accounts, which is a direct violation of FIFA and UEFA rules stating that referees are prohibited from any gambling, and simply having a betting account is a violation.
+From this audit, it was revealed that 371, or 65%, of the active professional referees held registered betting accounts, which, according to FIFA and UEFA regulations, may constitute a violation, stating that referees are prohibited from any gambling, and simply having a betting account is a violation.

 Of these, 152 referees were found to have actively placed bets on football matches.
 This included both domestic competitions, like the Süper Lig and lower-tier Turkish leagues, and international fixtures.
 Among the implicated officials, seven were elite main referees from the Süper Lig, 15 were elite assistant referees, 36 were regional main referees, and 94 were regional assistant referees.

 Hacıosmanoğlu described the findings as severe and indicative of long-standing governance issues.
 In extreme cases, ten referees placed over 10,000 bets each, with one referee making 18,227 bets.
 Furthermore, 42 referees were found to have placed more than 1,000 wagers specifically on football matches.

-Hacıosmanoğlu described the issue as a "deep-rooted problem" in Turkish football.
-He stressed a commitment to "clean up what is dirty" through strict measures.
+Hacıosmanoğlu described the issue as systemic and stated that the federation intended to implement disciplinary and oversight measures.
 Under the TFF Disciplinary Code Article 57, gambling violations lead to penalties of three months to one-year bans.
-However, FIFA and UEFA are expected to impose harsher punishments due to the scandal's extent and its threat to the sport's integrity.
+However, it remains unclear whether FIFA or UEFA will take additional disciplinary action due to the scandal's extent and its threat to the sport's integrity.
 Further on, Hacıosmanoğlu announced a plans for a referee training program emphasizing ethical compliance, enhanced oversight mechanisms, such as real-time monitoring of referee financial activities and collaboration with law enforcement to investigate potential match-fixing linked to betting patterns.